NethServer/docs/administrator-manual/en/team_chat.rst

 The command will:

-- create a default team named as the Company from :ref:`organization_contacts-section`
+- create a default team named as the Company from :guilabel:`Organization details` page
 - read all users from local or remote Account Providers and create them inside Mattermost

 Please note that: